brymer-meneses/Subaybay/docs/src/maintenance/modifying-email-template.md

 Here is what the `finish_stage` async function looks like (please expand the details container to see code).
-::: details Structure of `actions.finish_stage` Async Function Note that some of the code are commented out here so that only the important parts are emphasized, particularly, the code inside the `if (shouldSendEmail) {}` block.
+::: details Structure of `actions.finish_stage` Async Function Note that some of the code is commented out here so that only the important parts are emphasized, particularly, the code inside the `if (shouldSendEmail) {}` block.
 However, in the actual codebase, these lines are not commented out.

 ```Typescript
 export const actions: Actions = {